-One of eight Yale faculty recently elected to the American Academy of Arts & Sciences, Seto is the Frederick C. Hixon Professor of Geography and Urbanization Science at YSE and a global leader in research on urbanization and the environment.
+One of eight Yale faculty recently elected to the American Academy of Arts & Sciences (AAAS), Seto is the Frederick C. Hixon Professor of Geography and Urbanization Science at YSE and a global leader in research on urbanization and the environment.

 Born in Hong Kong, she earned her doctorate in geography from Boston University and has focused her research on urban growth and land change following her dissertation on urbanization in Southern China.